MOCAP4ROS2-Project/mocap4ros2_core/mocap_control/README.md

 * `mocap_controls_msgs/msg/MocapInfo`: Uses the topic `/mocap_environment` (QoS reliable + transient_local) and each system publishes information about it, including which topics it uses to publish the information it produces.
+It is necessary to publish this info if you want to use the [RQT Mocap Control](https://github.com/MOCAP4ROS2-Project/mocap4ros2_applications/tree/main/rqt_mocap_control).

 ```
 int8 ROS2=0